 Again, that is exactly what happens to endoscopes that are rinsed, then left to dry a little before reprocessing.
-You have removed the large particles, but you still have a tough-to-remove film of hard protiens that can harbor infectious microbes and risk cross-contamination of patients.
+You have removed the large particles, but you still have a tough-to-remove film of hard proteins that can harbor infectious microbes and risk cross-contamination of patients.

 The best way to handle your oatmeal bowl if you can't immediately completely wash it, is to rinse it, then let is soak until cleaning time.
 Cleaning it will then be a snap, all residue will quickly and fully be removed by a normal wash cycle, either manual or in your dishwasher.
 The less you need to use abrasive brushes, the less damage and contamination holding scratches your device will experience.

 With the ProShield, that's exactly what you do.
 You will minimize the cleaning time, minimize cleaning damage, and increase the removal rate of contamination of your flexible endoscopes and TEE probes.